-The award show has increasingly beefed up its affinity for oddball pairings, often making viewers clueless about what to expect when music’s biggest names take the stage.
-So while we mentally prepare for the surprises in store at this Sunday’s show, let’s look back at 12 of the most random Grammy collaborations.
+The awards show has increasingly beefed up its affinity for oddball pairings, often making viewers clueless about what to expect when music’s biggest names take the stage.
+So while we mentally prepare for the surprises in store at this Sunday’s show, let’s look back at 12 of the most random Grammy collaborations ever.

 How do you give the year’s most overplayed pop-rock song a much-needed jolt of energy?
 Easy: you let Kendrick Lamar splice it up and rip it to shreds while fusing it with a track of his own.
 That’s not to say K. Dot and his monstrous rapping on “m.A.A.d.
-City.” did all the work -- Imagine Dragons head-banged in perfect universe during “Radioactive,” delivering a performance that’ll leave you exhausted just from re-watching it.
+City.” did all the work — Imagine Dragons head-banged in perfect unison during “Radioactive,” delivering a performance that’ll leave you exhausted just from revisiting it.

 What we have here is Cee-Lo Green resembling a bedazzled hybrid of a peacock and T-Pain.
-Things get weirder when you realize his backing band is a gang of Muppets, and then things get EXPONENTIALLY weirder when Oscar-winning actress Gwyneth Paltrow descends from a staircase and butts in with the second verse.
-She had previously performed the song on an episode of “Glee,” and I’m still not entirely sure why that made her a fitting choice for the Grammys, but it happened.
+Things get weirder when you realize his backing band is a gang of Muppets, and then things get even weirder when Oscar-winning actress Gwyneth Paltrow descends from a staircase of butts in the second verse.
+She had previously performed the song on an episode of Glee, and I’m still not entirely sure why that made her a fitting choice for the Grammys, but it happened.
 That part where she crawls on the piano in sky-high stilettos?
-It really, really happened.
+Yep, that really happened too.

 Jamie Foxx’s live rendition of “Blame It” had it all: faux-operatic vocalists, enough AutoTune to make T-Pain’s top hat-wearing head explode, a surprise cameo from Doug E. Fresh, and... a “November Rain” solo from Slash?!
 Just roll with it; this performance is actually pretty fun, bizarre excess and all.